TRAVELERS WITH DISABILITIES

 - Complete your travel plans and purchase your ticket.

 - Verify that you or your FAA approved portable oxygen concentrator supplier will have the FAA required 150% of battery time for your cumulative flight times.
-(Note that if you carry the POC on board but do not intend to use it while in flight you are still required to follow the FAA battery requirements.
-(See Portable Oxygen Concentrator (POC) FAA Battery Requirements below.)
+(Note: If you carry the POC on board but do not intend to use it while in flight you are still required to follow the FAA battery requirements.
+See Portable Oxygen Concentrator (POC) FAA Battery Requirements below.)

-- At least 48 hours prior to travel, have your physician complete the Physician's Statementopens in a new window and fax/email it to OxygenToGo at the contact information listed on the Statement.
-Failure to submit the Physician Statement at least 48 hours prior to travel may result in delays or refusal to board.
+- At least 48 hours prior to travel, you must have complete the POC Battery Approval Request form and fax/email it to OxygenToGo at the contact information listed on the statement.
+Failure to submit the POC Battery Approval Request at least 48 hours prior to travel may result in delays or refusal to board.

-- You will receive a telephone confirmation from OxygenToGo when they have received the completed Physician's Statementopens in a new window.
-Contact OxygenToGo if you do not receive a confirmation call.
+- You will receive a telephone confirmation from OxygenToGo when they have received the completed POC Battery Approval Request form.
+Contact OxygenToGo if you do not receive a confirmation call within 24 hours of submission.

-- You must bring the completed Physician's Statementopens in a new window to the airport to confirm the need for in-flight oxygen and to verify the required flow rate.
+- You must bring the completed POC Battery Approval Request form to the airport to confirm you are traveling with the required number of batteries to last the duration of your flight.
 Carry the Statement with you, rather than in checked baggage.

 The following portable oxygen concentrators are accepted on Delta, Delta Connection and the Delta Shuttle®.
 If your Delta ticketed flight is operated by another airline, contact them directly for their policy regarding medical oxygen or inquire with OxygenToGoopens in a new window.